jupyterlab/jupyter-ai/docs/source/users/index.md

 ### Additional chat commands

-To clear the chat panel, use the `/clear` command.
-This does not reset the AI model; the model may still remember previous messages that you sent it, and it may use them to inform its responses.
+To start a new conversation, use the `/clear` command.
+This will clear the chat panel and reset the model's memory.

 ## The `%ai` and `%%ai` magic commands